Islandora/documentation/docs/alpaca/alpaca-technical-stack.md

 ```

 #### Building the bundle
 To build this project, we have to update the Alpaca build settings.
-Include and add the project in Alpaca -> settings.gradle.
+Include and add the project in ```Alpaca/settings.gradle```.
 ```
 include ':islandora-connector-helloworld'
 project(':islandora-connector-helloworld').projectDir = "$rootDir/islandora-connector-helloworld" as File
 ```

-Normally, we would also have to update the karaf -> src -> main -> resources -> features.xml file to include this bundle.
+Normally, we would also have to update the ```karaf/src/main/resources/features.xml``` file to include this bundle.
 However, we will be deploying the bundle directly into Karaf's Hot deployment directory.
 Thus, not needed at this time.

 To build it from command line in Linux.
 ```